project-oak/silveroak/docs/arrows.md

 Adam Megacz (or prior work?) shows that we can still have parital application by requiring the input representation is a finite binary tree with a rightmost unit.
 The rightmost unit is required for the case of applying the final argument.
-For example (note this is psuedo kappa calculus, so all terms have an input and output type):
+For example (note this is pseudo kappa calculus, so all terms have an input and output type):

 ```